unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Password protect WordPress pages and posts by user roles or with multiple passwords; protect your entire website with a single password
+Password protect WordPress pages and posts by user roles or with multiple passwords; protect your entire website with a single password.

 == Description ==